IdahoLabUnsupported/PXL/README.md

 Download this repo and unzip it.
 Navigate to the package manager under "Window" -> "Package Manager" in Unity.
 Select "Add package from disk".
 Find where you unzipped your package, and click the "manifest.json" file.

 # To Set Up
-This package comes with various scripts that work together to make get the pixel coordinate.
+This package comes with various scripts that work together to get the pixel coordinate.

 # Important Info
 This code is provided under a ___ license and is not maintained.